-Education also isn’t about an adult teaching a group of children.
+- Education isn’t about an adult teaching a group of children.

-Education is about helping a child learn what they need to know to progress in life and helping them learn more about what interests them.
+Education is about helping a child, or any person, learn what they need to know to progress in life.
+Educating your children is also about helping them learn more about what they find interesting.

 HomeSchool ThinkTank’s Definition of Education

 If education must be summarized and put into a box, then it could be said that education is about learning ideas, concepts, and skills that are interesting and useful to an individual.

 This is a complex question.
 Let’s consider why our society educates children.